Fishing charters San Jose del Cabo

 Habanero

-Comfort option for groups that want an onboard restroom and shade for the day.
-Works well for blue marlin trips to Gordo Banks when conditions are calm.
+Comfort option with an onboard restroom and shade.
+Works well for Gordo Banks trips in calm conditions.
 Family friendly and great for first time offshore anglers.

 How We Fish Them

-Blue marlin fishing in Baja California Sur follows the same playbook as the world's top billfish destinations, refined for the conditions off San Jose del Cabo.
-Our boats run with the right spread and the right back up rigs to convert bites into hookups.
+Refined for the conditions off San José del Cabo, our boats run the right spread and back-up rigs to convert bites into hookups.

 Trolling spread

-• Large skirted lures with Kona heads or cedar plugs in blue and white, purple and black, and green and yellow color combinations
+• Skirted lures with Kona heads or cedar plugs in blue/white, purple/black, green/yellow

-• Trolling speed between 7 and 10 knots in a five to seven lure spread
+• 7 to 10 knots in a five to seven lure spread

-• Teasers and dredges in front of the spread to bring fish up
+• Teasers and dredges up front to raise fish

-• Live caballito, mackerel and skipjack when the bait is available in the morning
+• Live caballito, mackerel and skipjack when bait is available

-• Pitch bait ready at all times when a marlin shows in the spread
+• Pitch bait ready whenever a marlin shows

 Tackle

-• 50 to 80 pound class conventional reels on stand up rods
+• 50 to 80 lb class reels on stand up rods

 Local Knowledge

-Boats and tackle matter, but blue marlin trips are won or lost on captain decisions.
-Where to run first.
-When to switch zones.
-When to slow troll versus speed troll.
-These calls come from years on the water off San Jose del Cabo, not from a script.
+Blue marlin trips are won on captain decisions: where to run first, when to switch zones, when to slow troll.
+These calls come from years on the water off San José del Cabo.

 Captain